EutechCybernetic/lucy-pro-documentation/uiref.md

     * - id
       - An identifier for this ui element
     * - tag
       - The tag is an identifier you can associate with the widget.
 This is used to identify the element in client-side javascript.
-See [uitags](uitags) for more information on how and where to use them.
+See [Accessing ui elements from javascript](uis.rst#uitags) for more information on how and where to use them.

 ## Position Properties